 There's also a third wave: surf brands that were iconic, fell, almost died, got revamped, and are trying to reconquer the notoriety of the successful times.
 Some of these brands are certainly recognized by surfers from the Generation X. Do you remember Sundek and Lightning Bolt?

 The first surf brand was born in 1957, in sunny California, and gained reputation for its iconic rainbow boardshorts.
 After a rising period in the 1990s, Sundek was less seen in the beaches.
 Now, the custom made boardshorts are a sign of resurrection.

 Lightning Bolt was born in 1968, in Hawaii.
 After more than two decades of sponsoring top competitions, globalization almost killed the famous surf brand.
 Now, surf veteran Jonathan Paskowitz takes the Lightning Bolt ship to new locations and continents and the mythic brand is living happy times, once again.

 Sex Wax.
 Everyone knows it and many surfers can guess it without looking at the logo.
 The unforgettable smell is the trigger to Mr. Zogs' Sex Wax success, born in the 70's.
 Today, the surfer's wax has a complete line of products, for every taste and temperature waters.

 OP and HB also resist.
 Ocean Pacific keeps authentic to the 1972 foundation year.
-It was classy surfer's favourite brand in the 90's.
+It was classy surfer's favorite brand in the 90's.
 Hot Buttered, the Australian trade mark, has diversified the offer and stands strong in the Asian/Oceania region.

 For windsurfers, two brands that start with an "M".
 Mistral and Mike Davis produced the best windsurfing gear in the world for many years.
 They still exist but without windsurfing in its core business.